-Note: Make no wire connections or permanent mounting

-of any kind at this time.
+Note: Make no wire connections or permanent mounting of any kind at this time.

-5.2.1 Position the computer and sensors in their intended locations.

-- 5.2.2 Drill a 1 5/8" hole in the firewall near the computer for the engine group section to pass though. - 5.2.3 Route the engine group section though the hole.
-Push the grommet (already installed on the harness) into the hole until it is seated. - 5.2.4 Route the dash group to the driver's side of the car. - 5.2.5 Route the sensor group to the area where the sensors will be mounted.
+- 6.2.1 Position the computer, fuse block and relay bases in their intended locations. - 6.2.2 Drill a 1 5/8" hole for the firewall grommet near the computer for the engine group and tail sections to pass through. - 6.2.3 Route the engine group and tail sections though the hole.
+Push the grommet (already installed on the harness) into the hole until it is seated. - 6.2.4 Route the dash group over to the driver's side of the vehicle. - 6.2.5 Route the fuse block and relay bases to where they will be mounted.

-5.3 HARNESS ATTACHMENT
+6.3 HARNESS ATTACHMENT

 Note: Harness routing and shaping will be a time-consuming task.
-Taking your time will enhance the beauty of your installation.
-Please be patient and take your time.
+Taking your time will enhance the beauty of your vehicle.
+Please take your time and be patient.

-- 5.3.1 Permanently mount computer.
-You should mount the parts (sensors, relays, etc.) that will be used for your engine at this time. - 5.3.2 Mold harness groups to the connectors of the engine, frame and etc. Remember to route the harness away from sharp edges, exhaust pipes, hinges and moving parts. - 5.3.3 Attach harness groups to your automobile with clips or ties starting at the computer and working your way outward.
+- 6.3.1 Permanently mount your computer.
+You should mount the parts (sensors, relays, etc.) that will be used for your engine at this time.
+These parts will vary by application. - 6.3.2 Mold harness groups to the contour of the dash, engine, frame, etc. Remember to route harness away from sharp edges, exhaust pipes, hinges and moving parts. - 6.3.3 Attach harness groups to your vehicle with clips or ties starting at the computer and working your way outward.